PortugueseWolf/MOOC-FI-JAVA-I/02_AdaLovelace/README.md

 ## Printing in JAVA

-Prints a sentence continuosly:
+Print a sentence continuosly:
 `System.out.print();`

+Print a new line
 `System.out.println();`

-Which will print in a new line

-In JAVA to print text, it needs to be surronded by "" like so
+To print text, it needs to be surronded by "" like so:
 `System.out.print("this is the text");`